 Prairie Outpost Park features historic and ethnic structures that help tell the story of southwest North Dakota.
 Stroll the grounds and view the buildings from the outside or join one of our guided summer tours to go inside.
 Tours operate between Memorial Day and Labor Day.
 Tour times and availability vary daily.

-Pioneer Machinery Hall.
-Visit a marvelous collection of historic agricultural implements that take you out on the range or down to the farm.
+Pioneer Machinery Hall Visit a marvelous collection of historic agricultural implements that take you out on the range or down to the farm.
 Open between Memorial Day and Labor Day.
 Presented by the Stark County Historical Society.

 Dickinson Museum Center is a department of the City of Dickinson.